Poverty-related problems, survey on living conditions

 The population is residents aged 16 years and over not living in institutions.

-Data collection is mainly done by telephone (Computer Assisted Telephone Interview CATI), and in some cases the interviewer visits the interviewee (Computer Assisted Personal Interview CAPI).
-Data collection for the Survey of Living Conditions EU-SILC mainly occurs from January to May in the year of interview.
+Data collection is done by telephone (Computer Assisted Telephone Interview CATI).
+Data collection for the Survey of Living Conditions EU-SILC mainly occurs from January to June in the year of interview.

 The interview takes place using a computer-based questionnaire.
 The questionnaire includes various controls to prevent incorrect answers or registration errors during the interview.
 In some cases, the interviewer receives warnings for the registered response.
 In other cases, there is a limit on values that cannot be exceeded.
 Moreover, it verifies that only valid codes are recorded.